Kafka

 aws_msk_iam_cluster_arn

-Full ARN of the MSK cluster for region extraction
+Full ARN of the MSK cluster for region extraction.
+This value is required if aws_msk_iam is true.

 pipeline: